 Based on the annual performance reviews for our CEO and named executive officers, the Board approved annual profit sharing allocations as reflected in the "Summary Compensation Table" and notes thereto.
-For fiscal 2020, the profit sharing amounts reflected in the Summary Compensation Table are 100.0%, 50.0%, 100.0% and 100.0% higher than fiscal 2019 for Messrs.
-Woosnam, Ambury, Hammond and McDonald, respectively.
-The increases for Messrs.
-Woosnam, Hammond and McDonald reflect their promotions to executive officers during fiscal 2019 and holding these positions for a full year in fiscal 2020.
+For fiscal 2021, the profit sharing amounts reflected in the Summary Compensation Table are 3% lower than fiscal 2020 for Messrs.
+Woosnam, Ambury, Hammond and McDonald.

-One of our primary performance measures is Adjusted EBITDA, as defined for profit sharing purposes.
-For fiscal 2020, Adjusted EBITDA increased by \$48.8 million, or 60.1%, to \$130.0 million compared to fiscal 2019.
+One of our primary performance measures is Adjusted EBITDA, as defined under the Profit Sharing Plan.
+For fiscal 2021, Adjusted EBITDA (as calculated under the Profit Sharing Plan) decreased by \$3.3 million, or 2.5%, to \$126.7 million compared to fiscal 2020.
+For our peer group, the average percentage increase in Adjusted EBITDA was 15.3%, but the average total compensation increased by 8.2%.

+Another performance measure is acquisitions.
+During fiscal 2021 the Company acquired two propane and three heating oil dealers that generate approximately 13 million gallons of home heating oil and propane annually.
 Messrs.
-Woosnam, Ambury, Hammond and McDonald were instrumental in achieving this result.
-For our peer group, the average percentage decrease in Adjusted EBITDA was 3.4%, but the average total compensation increased by 7.6%.

-Another performance measure is acquisitions, and over the last two fiscal years, we added approximately 16.8 million gallons of home heating oil and propane and 6.8 million gallons of motor fuels Messrs.
 Woosnam, Ambury, Hammond and McDonald were instrumental in the successful integration of these transactions.